About this course

 This module provides theoretical underpinning that will enable you to promote and protect health and wellbeing in individuals, communities and populations.
 It will also consider vulnerable groups, mental capacity, ethical considerations and psychological...

-This is a core module for attendance and the completion of required skills and EU and programme requirements.
-This module is not assessed however you are required to maintain the competencies achieved at the end of the programmed year.
-You must complete a...
+This is a core module for attendance and the completion of required NMC activities, skills and EU and programme requirements.
+This module does not contribute to classification and will result in a record of ‘achieved’ or ‘not achieved’ however, you are re...

 Year 2 modules